Kafka-In-Action-Book/Kafka-In-Action-Source-Code/KafkaInAction_Chapter1/README.md

 They include:
 * `starteverything.sh` //This will start your ZooKeeper and Kafka Brokers (you will still have to go through the first time setup with Appendix A before using this.)
 * `stopeverything.sh` // Will stop ZooKeeper and your brokers
-* `portInUse.sh` // If you get a port in use error on startup, this script will kill all of the processes using those ports (assuming you are using the same ports as in Appendix A setup).
+* `portInUse.sh` // If you get a port in use error on startup, this script will kill all processes using those ports (assuming you are using the same ports as in Appendix A setup).